ybadr99/math_magicians/README.md

 - [ ] **Make simple calculations.**
 - [ ] **Read a random math-related quote.**

+# Future Features <a name="future-features"></a>

+- Interactive Graphs: Enhance math calculations with interactive graphs for visualizing functions or data points.

+- Multi-Language Support: Enable users to switch between languages for math calculations and random quotes, leveraging localization libraries.

+- User Authentication & Preferences: Implement user authentication and preferences to save custom settings, favorite quotes, and calculation history.

 ## 💻 Getting Started <a name="getting-started"></a>